Get tips, join events & make friends in Melbourne

 Here are some of the most popular neighborhoods for expats in Melbourne:

-South Yarra: A cosmopolitan suburb, great for young professionals looking for job opportunities that’s only 4 km from the center.
+• South Yarra: A cosmopolitan suburb that’s only 4 km from the center; great for young professionals looking for job opportunities.

-Footscray: Best on a budget.
-Housing prices are relatively affordable, and there good schools and surrounding facilities, with lots of multicultural dining options.
+• Footscray: Best on a budget.
+Housing prices are relatively affordable, and there are good schools and surrounding facilities, with lots of multicultural dining options.

 How much money should I make to live in Melbourne?

 Your income should match the living costs here, which can vary depending on your situation, status, lifestyle, and the area you live in.
-Being a single individual and having a family to provide for leads to different costs of living; this goes the same for living in the central area and the suburbs.
+Being a single individual and having a family to provide for leads to different costs of living; the same goes for living in the central area versus the suburbs.

 Here’s an overview of the monthly cost of living in Melbourne: